How To Eat Like A Local Anywhere In The World

 Ask your host and the hotel staff

 It always helps to ask.
 Most people are more than happy to recommend their favourite restaurant or bakery – be it your Airbnb host or the hotel staff.
 The way I’d frame my questions is: ‘If you had to take your family out for a good meal, where’d you go?’
 Or ‘I feel like a good snack, something that I can carry with me.
 Is there a bakery nearby that you recommend?/ What dish would you have at this time of the year and where?’
 It has always led me to interesting and authentic places.
 Once on an all-girls trip, our driver took us to a really quaint (and sans any frills) place in Coorg, Karnataka.
 It served one of the softest and most delicious steamed rice balls (called Kadumbuttu in the local parlance).
-This eatery, located in the basement of a nondescript looking building was a great find.
+This eatery, located in the basement of a nondescript-looking building was a great find.

 The steamed rice balls came paired with a fiery curry, and I have never forgotten how flavoursome they were.
 I know for a fact that we’d have never found the place on our own.
 However, asking our driver, and being open to eating where he suggested really led us to an culinary experience we’d never forget.
-On that trip to Coorg, we certainly ate like locals do!
+On that trip to Coorg, we certainly ate as locals do!

 Follow the crowds and the queues